-The monkey-man who’d led her here must have been uncannily intelligent because he kicked open the door of the vehicle and immediately fled.
+The monkey man who'd led her here must have been uncannily intelligent because he kicked open the vehicle door and immediately fled.

-“Pok!” she spat from her lips; the draconic was less effective because the fleshy flaps of her human lips impeded her enunciation.
+"Pok!" she spat from her soft lips; the Draconic was less effective because the fleshy flaps of her human mouth impeded her enunciation.

 The man froze, his face a mask of agony as every muscle obeyed Ayxin's command.

-“Take me to the Ash Bringer,” Ayxin instilled a little draconic-fear into her voice.
+"Take me to the Ash Bringer," Ayxin instilled a little Dragon Fear into her voice.

 The man's eyes bulged, then made a gagging sound before hurling his last meal over the floor.
 Ayxin watched the yellow fluid splatter onto her shoes.
 A vein beneath the dermis of her temple throbbed.
 Now she knew she had indeed been deceived.
 Her Draconic Mind-Magic couldn't compel a victim to confess that which they did not know.